 The Company recognises the importance of promoting an ethical corporate culture, interacting responsibly with all stakeholders and the communities and environments in which the Group operates.
 The board considers this to be essential if medium and long-term value is to be delivered.
+Accordingly, the board has approved two corporate governance policies; a Code of Business Conduct & Ethics, and a Whistleblower Policy, both of which can be viewed on the Company's website.
 The directors consider that at present the Group has an open culture facilitating comprehensive dialogue and feedback, particularly with regard to environmental, sustainability and related issues, and relevant to the ongoing successful development of the Company.
 The Group also participates in local community projects in Idaho and seeks to be regarded as a good corporate citizen within its spheres of operation, and in accordance with the Group's ESG Programme.